 The following allowances / disregards will be made before charges are calculated:

 - The difference between high and low rate Attendance Allowance is classified as a payment for night-time care and is fully disregarded unless care is actually received during the night

-- Mobility component of Disability Living Allowance -this will be fully disregarded
+- Mobility component of Disability Living Allowance or Personal Independence Payment will be fully disregarded

 - Benefits paid for children